kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * utils.py containing helper functions for augmentation and generator function for lazy augmentation on batch generation
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md for summarizing the results

 #### Requirements